-The Australian Early Psychosis Collaborative Consortium (AEPCC) is establishing the first national Clinical Quality Registry (CQR) in youth mental health and early psychosis.
+The Australian Early Psychosis Collaborative Consortium (AEPCC) has established the first national Clinical Quality Registry (CQR) in youth mental health and early psychosis.

-The AEPCC CQR will help the early psychosis community better understand outcomes for young people with early and emerging psychosis, and support the continuous improvement of care for young people experiencing psychosis.
+The AEPCC CQR helps the early psychosis community better understand outcomes for young people with early and emerging psychosis, and supports the continuous improvement of care for young people experiencing psychosis.

 Why establish a CQR?